lowest numbered MX record points to localhost

 Mysql: Access denied for user ‘root’@'localhost’

-How to reset a Mysql password for ‘root’?
+How to reset root Mysql password in Linux?

 # /etc/init.d/mysql stop